fbpx

 A Frindle of an Invention!

 Frindle is the first novel by award-winning author, Andrew Clements.
-It is a great book to use in your classroom or homeschool for a whole class novel study, small book groups, or individual book studies.
+It is a great book to use in your classroom or homeschool that has the potential to enhance language skills and ignite creativity among your students.

 See what people are saying about the Frindle Novel Study by The Teaching Bank!